 Design Best Practices for Bar Graphs

-You should also use horizontal labels to improve its readability, and start the y-axis at 0 to appropriately reflect the values in your graph.
+I also suggest using horizontal labels to improve its readability, and starting the y-axis at 0 to appropriately reflect the values in your graph.

 2. Line Graph

 A line graph reveals trends or progress over time, and you can use it to show many different categories of data.
-You should use it when you track a continuous data set.
+I will typically use it when tracking a continuous data set.
+Quite frankly, it’s one of the best graphs for this.

-This makes the terms line graphs and line charts interchangeable because the very nature of both is to track how variables impact each other, particularly how something changes over time.
+Fun data factoid alert: The terms “line graph” and “line chart” are interchangeable.
+That’s because the very nature of both is to track how variables impact each other, particularly how something changes over time.
 Yeah, it confused me, too.

-Best Use Cases for These Types of Graphs
+Best Use Cases for This Type of Graph

-These charts are also helpful for measuring service channel performance.
-For example, a line graph that tracks how many chats or emails your team responds to per month.
+For the customer service folks among you, I recommend using these charts to measure service channel performance.
+So, say, a line graph that tracks how many chats or emails your team responds to per month.

 Design Best Practices for Line Graphs